Floorp-Projects/Floorp/browser/components/urlbar/docs/ranking.rst

         a5 -- no --> end2
         a5 -- yes --> end3

-1. If the page is visited, get a sample of `NUM_VISITS` most recent visits.
+1. If the page is visited, get a sample of ``NUM_VISITS`` most recent visits.
 2. For each visit get a transition bonus, depending on the visit type.
 3. If the page is bookmarked, add to the bonus an additional bookmark bonus.
 4. If the bonus is positive, get a bucket weight depending on the visit date.
-5. Calculate points for the visit as `weight * (bonus / 100)`.
+5. Calculate points for the visit as ``age_bucket_weight * (bonus / 100)``.
 6. Sum points for all the sampled visits.
-7. If the points sum is zero, return a `-1` frecency, it will still appear in the UI.
+7. If the points sum is zero, return a ``-1`` frecency, it will still appear in the UI.
-   Otherwise, frecency is `visitCount * points / NUM_VISITS`.
+   Otherwise, frecency is ``visitCount * points / NUM_VISITS``.
-8. If the page is unvisited and not bookmarked, or it’s a bookmarked place-query, return a `0` frecency, to hide it from the UI.
+8. If the page is unvisited and not bookmarked, or it’s a bookmarked place-query, return a ``0`` frecency, to hide it from the UI.
 9. If it’s bookmarked, add the bookmark bonus.
 10. If it’s also a typed page, add the typed bonus.
-11. Frecency is `weight-of-bucket * (bonus / 100)`
+11. Frecency is ``age_bucket_weight * (bonus / 100)``

 When frecency for a page is calculated
 --------------------------------------

+Operations that may influence the frecency score are:

+* Adding visits
+* Removing visits
+* Adding bookmarks
+* Removing bookmarks
+* Changing the url of a bookmark

 Frecency is recalculated:

-* immediately, when a new visit is added.
+* Immediately, when a new visit is added.
 The user expectation here is that the page appears in search results after being visited.
+This is also valid for any History API that allows to add visits.
-* in background on idle times, in any other case.
+* In background on idle times, in any other case.
 In most cases having a temporarily stale value is not a problem, the main concern would be privacy when removing history of a page, but removing whole history will either completely remove the page or, if it's bookmarked, it will still be relevant.
+  In this case, when a change influencing frecency happens, the ``recalc_frecency`` database field for the page is set to ``1``.

 Recalculation is done by the `PlacesFrecencyRecalculator <https://searchfox.org/mozilla-central/source/toolkit/components/places/PlacesFrecencyRecalculator.sys.mjs>`_ module.
+The Recalculator periodically polls a variable (``PlacesUtils.history.shouldStartFrecencyRecalculation``) that states whether there’s anything to recalculate.
+If a recalculation is necessary a DeferredTask is armed, that will look for a user idle opportunity in the next 5 minutes, otherwise it will run when that time elapses.
+To preserve energy, when the user is idle for more than 5 minutes, the polling is interrupted until the user is back.

+The recalculation task is also armed on the ``idle-daily`` notification.

+When the task is executed, it recalculates frecency of a chunk of pages.
+If there are more pages left to recalculate, the task is re-armed.
+After frecency of a page is recalculated, its ``recalc_frecency`` field is set back to ``0``.

-Frecency is also decayed daily during the idle-daily global notification, by multiplying all the scores by a decay rate  of `0.975`.
-This guarantees entries not receiving new visits or bookmarks will age and lose relevancy.
+Frecency is also decayed daily during the idle-daily global notification, by multiplying all the scores by a decay rate  of ``0.975`` (half-life of 28 days).
+This guarantees entries not receiving new visits or bookmarks lose relevancy.

 Adaptive Input History